fluhus/snopher/index.md

-A tutorial and cheatsheet on calling Go code from Python, using the ctypes library.
+A tutorial and cheatsheet on calling Go code from Python using the ctypes library.

 # Introduction